Oath of citizenship: Australia

 All new citizens have the choice of making the pledge with or without the words "under God".

+Czech Republic

+Slibuji na svou čest věrnost České republice.
+Slibuji, že budu dodržovat její Ústavu a ostatní zákony České republiky.

+I pledge my loyalty to the Czech Republic on my honor.
+I promise to abide by its Constitution and other laws of the Czech Republic.

 Norway

 Som norsk statsborger lover jeg troskap til mitt land Norge og det norske samfunnet, og jeg støtter demokratiet og menneskerettighetene og vil respektere landets lover.As a citizen of Norway I pledge loyalty to my country Norway and the Norwegian society, and I support democracy and human rights and will respect the laws of the country.Applicants for Norwegian citizenship are not required to take the oath; it is optional.